bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 For this cluster we selcted Slurm as workload manager, but [AWS offers different options](https://docs.aws.amazon.com/parallelcluster/latest/ug/schedulers.html) and [different commands](https://srcc.stanford.edu/sge-slurm-conversion) might be necessary.

-## Running Your First Job Using SGE
+## Running Your First Job Using Slurm

 Create a file called ```hellojob.sh``` with the following contents.